dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-overview.md

 ## How It Works

-For details information on how it works, please refer to the [HTTPS Outcalls - How It Works](./https-outcalls-how-it-works.md)
+For detailed information on how it works, please refer to the [HTTPS Outcalls - How It Works](./https-outcalls-how-it-works.md)

 ## How to Make a Request